 - Materials used: Garage doors come in a variety of different materials, including steel, aluminum, wood, composite wood, fiberglass and vinyl.
 Each one has a different price point and the material you choose to use will have an effect on the overall cost.

 - Hardware replacement: Most hardware replacement costs are included in any quotes you receive, but just know that if any springs, hinges or bolts need to be replaced to accommodate your new garage door there will likely be an additional charge.
+It matters if you can reuse an existing motorized opener or tracks, too.

 You may be wondering what you can do to save money when replacing garage doors.
 Luckily, there are a few things that you can do to keep the cost as affordable as possible, including: